Arindam200/LinkedIn_Scraping/article.md

 ![alt_text](images/image2.png "image_tooltip")

-Navigate to the jobs section, search for a job and location of your choice; copy the Uniform Resource Locator (URL).
+Navigate to the jobs section, search for a job and location of your choice; copy the URL.